If you're looking for a light appetizer to serve at your next party, you'll love this cauliflower stuffed Brioche!

 Remove from oven and put ingredients into food processor; add sour cream and pulse till semi-smooth.

-Cut Challah bread in half lengthwise, spread cauliflower mixture on bottom half; top with shredded Gruyere and place top of bread on cheese.
+Cut Challah bread in half lengthwise, spread cauliflower mixture on bottom half; then add shredded Gruyere and place the top of the bread loaf on the shredded cheese.
 Wrap in foil and return to hot oven for about 10-minutes, or until the cheese melts.

 Remove from oven, slice and serve!